CA-Virtual-API-Examples/HardwareStore/README.md

 can be passed as a parameter in two different ways.

 The "List all orders" fetches a list of all orders to the store.

+You can sort, filter, select specific attributes, limit the number of items and change the format (XML to JSON and vice-versa) of the response from your REST API using system filter parameters provided by CA Virtual APi Cloud.
+This is supported for GET requests with responses in XML or JSON format.
+See https://communities.ca.com/docs/DOC-231150902?sr=inbox for more details.